phylum-dev/phylum-ci/CONTRIBUTING.md

 4. Ensure [poetry v2.1+](https://python-poetry.org/docs/) is installed
    1. PEP 621 support was added and the `pyproject.toml` file was updated to match in Poetry v2.0.0
    2. Support for alternate build backends was added in Poetry v2.1.0
-5. Install dependencies with `poetry`, which will automatically create a virtual environment:
+5. Configure `poetry` to make use of the [PyPI Package Firewall](https://docs.phylum.io/package_firewall/pypi)

     ```sh
     cd phylum-ci

+    # Add the Poetry package firewall as the primary source
+    poetry source add --priority primary phylum https://pypi.phylum.io/simple/

+    # Configure credentials to make use of the source
+    poetry config http-basic.phylum "<PHYLUM_ORG>%2F<PHYLUM_GROUP>" "<PHYLUM_API_KEY>"

+    # NOTE: Internal developers (employees of Veracode) should use the `Phylum/Phylum` org/group
+    #
+    # poetry config http-basic.phylum "Phylum%2fPhylum" "$(phylum auth token)"
+    ```

+6. Install dependencies with `poetry`, which will automatically create a virtual environment:

+    ```sh
+    # OPTIONAL: Configure Poetry to use an "in-project" virtual environment
+    poetry config virtualenvs.in-project true

     # Verify the lockfile corresponds to the current version of `pyproject.toml`
     # and validate the content of the `pyproject.toml` file: